renatocaliari/contornos/docs/en/outlines.md

 #### Agent
 To allocate new agents in the outline, the guardian makes a proposal or asks for a [nomination process] (apps#namea%C3%A7%C3%A3o-of-people-for-a-outline), requiring an integrative decision between participants of the outline.

-Anyone can apply as an agent of a outline at any time, taking the matter to the guardian of the outline.
+Anyone can apply as an agent of an outline at any time, taking the matter to the guardian of the outline.
 The guardian of the outline can deny the request or bring the outline to an integrative decision, if it considers the person's inclusion.

 Also, anyone can appoint a person to the structural role of agent and make an integrative decision.